 A. If each speech-language pathologist were from the same functional centre?

 Workload SRA: Assessment = 45 min.

-Service Activity Attendance Day - Face-to-Face
+Service Activity Attendance Day - In-person

 Caseload Active Carryover

 Category of Service Recipient Resident

 B. If each speech-language pathologist were from a different functional centre?